 The curriculum offers students learning experiences in courses emphasizing concepts of the nursing process, the health-illness continuum, critical thinking, ethics, communications, the sciences, and the professional nursing practice role.
 Students spend time in the classroom and two days per week at a health care facility.
 A variety of clinical sites provide excellent experiences with direct supervision by skilled clinical faculty.

 SWCC’s nursing program has participated in the Iowa Articulation Plan and therefore graduates of SWCC’s associate degree nursing program have been able to articulate easily into four-year colleges' Bachelor of Science degree in nursing (BSN) programs in Iowa.
-So, if your plan is to stay in Iowa and obtain your BSN from an Iowa school, SWCC is the place for you.

 Classes begin annually in late-August and graduation is in May.
 The PN and RN programs are offered at the Creston campus only.
 Creston is 70 miles southwest of Des Moines.